zesterer/jsbarretto/content/_index.md

 ### About Me

 I'm Joshua, a 21 year-old system software developer living in Plymouth, UK.
-I have a strong interest in software safety, system design and Artificial Intelligence.
+I have a strong interest in software safety, system design and artificial intelligence.
 I'm proficient in <a class="js-scroll-trigger" href="/#skills">several programming languages</a> and have experience working on large codebases.

 ##### What I've Done